OSC/ood-documentation/source/faqs.rst

 researchers to institutional compute resources and provides an accessible platform for researchers to run common software without computing expertise.

-Who funds/supports OnDemand?
+Who funds/supports Open OnDemand?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-While being open source and community supported, OnDemand has also been the recipient of over $10 million of `NSF grants <https://openondemand.org/about-us#our-history-vision>`_ that has enabled teams at the Ohio Supercomputer Center (OSC), the Massachusetts Green High Performance Computing Center (MGHPCC), Texas A&M University, and the University of Maryland to
+While being open source and community supported, Open OnDemand has also been the recipient of over $10 million of `NSF grants <https://openondemand.org/about-us#our-history-vision>`_ that has enabled teams at the Ohio Supercomputer Center (OSC), the Massachusetts Green High Performance Computing Center (MGHPCC), Texas A&M University, and the University of Maryland to